arslanalperen/Numerical-Differentiation-Methods/README.md

 ![22](/images/23.png)

-these values are obtained(Figure 22).
+these values are obtained(Figure 23).

 If the derivative data used with 50 ms ∆t value is replaced in the formula to find the ε(t) value

 ![23](/images/24.png)

-these values are obtained(Figure 23).
+these values are obtained(Figure 24).

 Values were calculated for 25 and 10 ms, but they were not added to avoid extending the report unnecessarily.